jasondsc/ConsciousDetour/README.md

-# ConsciousDetour
+# Exploring the neural interplay of conscious perception and task representations.

-Testing neural correlates of value guided construals
+This gitHub repository contains code for the following project: